unicode-org/message-format-wg/spec/data-model/README.md

 each corresponding to _open_, _standalone_, and _close_ _markup_.
 The `name` in these does not include the starting sigils `#` and `/` or the ending sigil `/`.
-The optional `options` for markup use the same key-value mapping as `FunctionAnnotation`.
+The `options` for markup use the same key-value mapping as `FunctionAnnotation`.

 ```ts
 interface Markup {